ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ```

 In this code:
-- As in the previous example, this resource also includes its own return types.
+- As in the previous example, this resource also includes its return types.
 However, the basic principle behind them is as the previous example.

 ### Create the resource of the second endpoint